jessepav/lacygoill-wiki-backup/awk/sed.md

     one one one one~

-The issue is that after the  first substitution, you can't distinguish between a `two` which was there  originally in the input, and a  `two` which have appeared as a result of the previous edit.
+The issue is that after the  first substitution, you can't distinguish between a `two` which was there originally in the input, and a `two` which has appeared as a result of the previous edit.
 And the next substitution command wants  to replace *only* the `two`s which were there originally.